calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 </div>

 These methods are well suited for exploratory analysis of transportation and geodemographic datasets because humans are heterogeneously organized within and between populations.
 For example, natural features such as rivers and mountains can separate cities and their populations, whereas transit hubs like train stations (see below) can promote local clustering of passengers.
 Neither situation is well-approximated by a parametric prior like a Gaussian distribution, and we typically don't know the number of clusters *a priori*.
-However, density-based clustering relies on the contrasting local densities to identify clusters regardless of their shapes or sizes.
+However, density-based clustering relies on contrasting local densities to identify clusters regardless of their shapes or sizes.

 <div align="center" markdown="1">